 - Delete data once you have no more use for it

-Data protection needs to become an integral part of your organization’s culture, and something that’s stressed to everyone from C-level executives to employees must be on board for data protection.
+Data protection needs to become an integral part of your organization’s culture.
+Everyone from C-level executives to employees must be on board for data protection.

 Create an internal security policy

-Remember, GDPR compliance is about data protection and privacy –– cybersecurity is only a portion of that.
-Having a robust cybersecurity strategy is an important part of maintaining compliance, but you also need to protect yourself from internal threats.
+Remember, GDPR compliance is about data protection and privacy — cybersecurity is only a portion of that.
+A robust security strategy is an important part of maintaining compliance.
+But you also need to protect yourself from internal threats.

-When we speak of internal threats, we’re not just talking about malicious insiders who’re deliberately stealing private information.
-We’re also talking about well-meaning employees who mishandle data and/or practice poor security hygiene, leaving your systems vulnerable to attacks.
+When we speak of internal threats, it’s not just malicious insiders who deliberately steal private information.
+It’s also employees who mishandle data and/or practice poor security hygiene.
 That’s why you need to create a policy that ensures everyone within your organization knows how to protect and manage data.

 Educate your employees on topics like: